APereira07/password-generator/README.md

-# Password Generator Starter Code
+Password Generator

+Description
-This week’s Challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
-This week’s coursework will teach you all the skills you need to succeed in this assignment.
+This application allows users—such as employees—to generate a random password based on selected criteria, including length and character types (uppercase, lowercase, numbers, and special characters).
+The password generator runs in the browser and features dynamically updated HTML and CSS powered by JavaScript.
+It has a clean, responsive user interface that works across various screen sizes.

+Features
+Generate secure, random passwords

+Customizable password length

+Options to include:

+Uppercase letters

+Lowercase letters

+Numbers

+Special characters

+Responsive and user-friendly interface

+Built with vanilla HTML, CSS, and JavaScript

+Usage
+Click the "Generate Password" button.

+Answer the prompts to select password criteria.

+A password will be generated and displayed in the designated text area.

+Screenshot
+(Include a screenshot here if available)

+Technologies Used
+HTML

+CSS

+JavaScript

+Getting Started
+To run the app:

+Clone the repository

+Open index.html in a web browser

+Interact with the app to generate a custom password